 What Are The Different Types Of Wedges

-The different types of wedges are pitching wedge, gap wedge, sand wedge, and lob wedge.
+The different types of wedges are pitching wedges, gap wedges, sand wedges, and lob wedges.
 The only real difference between them is how much loft they have and the degree of bounce.

-Pitching wedge: This wedge is somewhere around 45 degrees and it comes standard with pretty much all iron sets.
+Pitching wedge: This wedge is somewhere between 42 and 46 degrees and it comes standard with pretty much all iron sets.
 It’s called pitching wedge because it’s designed for pitch shots (between a full shot and a chip).

 Gap wedge: This wedge fills the “gap” between your sand wedge and your pitching wedge.
 It’s going to be somewhere between 48 and 52 degrees and is a good choice for full wedge shots.